Create Single Page PDF with GroupDocs.Merger Java

 • Unified API – Works with PDF, DOCX, PPTX, images, and many other formats.

-• High performance – Optimized for large files and batch operations.
+• High performance – Optimized for large files and batch operations; it can process documents up to 2 GB without loading the entire file into memory.

 • Fine‑grained control – Split by page range, odd/even pages, or custom delimiters.